2026 Medicare IRMAA Brackets, Premiums, and Planning Guide for Federal Retirees

 $218,000 MAGI (married filing jointly)

-IRMAA is determined through a multi‑step process that relies heavily on IRS data, inflation indexing rules, and Medicare’s statutory premium formula.
-After the IRS processes your tax return for 2024, the Social Security Administration retrieves your MAGI and filing status to determine which of the five IRMAA brackets you fall into for 2026.
-This is why timing matters: even income you received nearly two years ago can directly affect what you pay next year.
+IRMAA is determined using IRS income data, Medicare rules, and inflation-adjusted thresholds.
+After the IRS processes your 2024 tax return, the Social Security Administration (SSA) uses your MAGI and filing status to place you into one of the 2026 IRMAA brackets.
+This is why timing matters, income from two years prior directly affects your current Medicare costs.

 “The percentage by which the average CPI-U for the 12-month period ending August exceeds the prior year’s average.”